 Fields of publication:

-- Culture, Memory and Narratives in Antiquity and in the Middle Ages
+- Culture, Memory and Narratives in the Middle Ages

-- Power and Social Relations in Antiquity and in the Middle Ages
+- Power and Social Relations in the Middle Ages

 Regno, Regnavi, Sum sine regno, Regnabo